 Objectives for a program’s level of achievement.

-distributed and participants served.
+The direct products of program operation and usually are measured in terms of the volume of work accomplished—for example, the numbers of classes taught, counseling sessions conducted, educational materials distributed, and participants served.
 Outputs have little inherent value in themselves.
 They are important because they are intended to lead to a desired benefit for participants or target populations.

 Outcomes:

-are benefits or changes for individuals or populations during or after participating in program activities.
+The benefits or changes for individuals or populations during or after participating in program activities.
 They are influenced by a program’s outputs.
 Outcomes may relate to knowledge, attitudes, values, skills, behavior, condition or other attributes.
 They are what participants know, think or can do; or how they behave; or what their condition is, that is different following the program.

 For example, in a youth development program that creates internship opportunities for high school youth, an outcome might be that participants develop expanded views of their career options.
 An indicator of how well the program is succeeding on this outcome could be the number and percent of participants who list more careers of interest to them at the end of the program than they did at the beginning of the program.
 A target might be that 40 percent of participants list at least two more careers after completing the program than they did when they started it.